Last Updated on October 11, 2021 by Bill Allen

 You wouldn’t think it, but there are actually a lot of considerations when you’re looking to buy the best jello shot cups or containers.
 So even though it might be a really boring topic, we decided to write you this guide anyway on buying the best cups for jello shots.

 First, you have size.
 Do you want one ounce or two ounce shots?
 Do you want paper or plastic jello shot cups?
 Do you need jello shot cups with lids?
 Do you want colored or clear?
 Or do you just want the cheapest shot cups and move on…

 So, having thrown far too many parties as well as owning a bar, I think I can give you a really good breakdown as to what you should and shouldn’t buy when it comes to purchasing cups for jello shots.

 First, let’s talk about size.
-Size does matter 🙂 Both in amount consumed and price per cup.
+Size does matter here 🙂 Both in amount consumed and price per cup.

 The standard shot sizes are one ounce and two ounces.
 And these cups follow this measurement.

 Deciding which size to choose is more of a personal preference and anything else.
 But most people go with 2 ounces.
 And I suggest you do the same unless you’re creating your Jell-O shot masterpieces for a children’s party, then you can go with the small jello shot cups.

 The next point I want to hit has to do about being environmentally friendly.
 When it comes to choosing paper or plastic, it’s the same old debate as choosing which bags to use a supermarket.